-Valuable knowledge and CPD points are on offer in the Sensors & Instrumentation 2018 seminar theatre as experts present on topics, developments and issues at the forefront of the industry.
+Valuable knowledge and CPD points were on offer in the Sensors & Instrumentation 2018 seminar theatre as experts presented on topics, developments and issues at the forefront of the industry.

-The 2018 programme is shaping up to be one of the most inspiring and exciting to date, with a range of speakers from leading companies having already been confirmed.
+The 2018 programme was one of the most inspiring and exciting to date, with a range of speakers from leading companies taking part.

 Tuesday 25 September

 Improving manufacturing outcomes with spectroscopy

 Ocean Optics’ Henry Langston will discuss case studies of how spectroscopy technologies, a form of optical sensing, can improve manufacturing outcomes.

 Myriad Group’s Neil Hamilton returns to provide real world insight into what is driving companies to connect their products to IoT platforms and how companies are doing this the smart way, based on the mistakes learned by the early pioneers.